Swirrl/grafter/README.md

 Grafter is still in early stages of development and is primarily of use as an API for specifying data conversion tasks.
-To use add the following to your Clojure projects `project.clj` file:
+To use add the following to your Clojure projects `project.clj` file.
+For more details on how to do this see the [leiningen](http://leiningen.org/) build tool:

      [grafter/grafter "0.2"]